Frequently Asked Questions

 17. Are the diagnostic criteria different for the presentation of ASD in girls?

-18. How have the quality and accuracy of results been ensured?
+18. How have quality and accuracy of results been ensured?

 Established protocols have been followed in the planning, gathering, and analysis of all data.
 Specifically, the standard criteria used as part of the ADDM Network method ensures that all records are evaluated and reviewed in the same way and that all children are defined as having ASD using the same definition.
 The CDC monitors the project to ensure adherence to CDC methods.

-19. What criteria did MN-ADDM use to determine if a child had ASD?
+19. What were the criteria used in the MN-ADDM data to confirm whether a child had ASD or not?

 Children were classified as having ASD if they had:

-1. a written ASD diagnosis by a qualified health professional,
+- a written ASD clinical diagnosis by a qualified health professional,

-20. What role does the community have in the project?
+20. What role has the community had in the project?

-MN-ADDM collaborates with a wide variety of community ASD organizations and several Minnesota state agencies, including the Minnesota Department of Education (MDE), Minnesota Department of Human Services (DHS), and Minnesota Department of Health (MDH).
+MN-ADDM collaborates with a wide variety of community ASD organizations and several Minnesota state agencies including the Minnesota Departments of Education (MDE), Minnesota Department of Human Services (DHS), and Minnesota Department of Health (MDH).
 School districts and clinics are important community partners.

 Racial and Ethnic Group Analysis